xucongli1989/x-package-version-strict-check/README.md

 # Theory

-Just check the following files in the package version number is exactly the same (do not include the fuzzy versions of the characters, such as `^`) :
+Just check the following files in the package version number is exactly the same (ignore fuzzy versions of the characters, such as `^`) :
 - node_modules
-- npm-shrinkwrap.json
+- npm-shrinkwrap.json(`npm shrinkwrap --dev`)
 - package.json

 # Usage